crownstone/bluenet/docs/MESH.md

 # Mesh

 The bluenet firmware supports Bluetooth Mesh.
-On top of Bluetooth Mesh we have defined a protocol, which can be found [here](MESH_PROTOCOL.md).
+On top of Bluetooth Mesh (spec, [pdf](https://www.bluetooth.org/docman/handlers/downloaddoc.ashx?doc_id=457092)) we have defined a protocol, which can be found
+[here](MESH_PROTOCOL.md).

 Bluetooth mesh uses **flooding**.
 Each node broadcasts to all its neighbouring nodes.
 All authenticated network packets